atikmahmud24/odin-recipes/README.md

 Hi.
-This is where we come together.
+This is where we are at the moment.
+I have completed the HTML basics and on my way to complete my very first project for the "Odin Project".